MeshCore CSRA

 The Augusta / CSRA region spans two states, multiple counties, and a mix of urban, suburban, and rural terrain.
 That diversity makes a community mesh network especially valuable here:

-• Disaster resilience — hurricanes, ice storms, and severe weather regularly knock out cell and power infrastructure in the CSRA.
+- Disaster resilience - hurricanes, ice storms, and severe weather knock out cell and power infrastructure in the CSRA.
 A mesh network keeps communicating.

-• Outdoor recreation — the Savannah River, Aiken State Park, Sumter National Forest, and dozens of trails are outside reliable cell coverage.
+- Outdoor recreation - parks and miles of remote hiking trails are outside reliable cell coverage.

-• Ham radio synergy — the CSRA has an active amateur radio community.
-MeshCore complements traditional repeater networks with digital, smartphone-friendly messaging.
+- Ham radio synergy - the CSRA has an active amateur radio community.
+MeshCore complements traditional repeater networks with digital, smartphone-friendly messaging, even for those without an amateur radio license.

 No accounts, no servers, no monthly fees.
 It just works.